Tittuerothu/Simple-Budget-Planner/DOCUMENTATION.md

 * Manual smoke tests covered zero-income cycles, big amounts, invalid month/year entry, delete-with-expenses, and editing older months.
 * The unidirectional data flow gives each screen a single source of truth, simplifying debugging.

----

-## 16. Conclusion

-Blueprint Budget fulfills the budgeting brief with a visually distinct, dune-inspired experience.
-Users can:
-- Create and edit cycles with month/year defaults.
-- Adjust income targets.
-- Add, edit, and delete dated expenses.
-- Track surplus instantly.
-- Explore trends through a custom Compose chart with summary cards.

-The layered architecture keeps the codebase maintainable, testable, and ready for future expansions like categories, widgets, or sync.